Guide to Meeting & Event Planning in

 New & Coming Soon to Dubai

-• The Hilton Dubai Palm Jumeirah has opened with 608 guest rooms and suites offering stunning views of the Dubai skyline and Dubai Marina.
+• The Hilton Dubai Palm Jumeirah opened in September 2022 with 608 guest rooms and suites offering stunning views of the Dubai skyline and Dubai Marina.
 Dining options include Trader Vic’s, McGettigan’s and Barfly by Buddha Bar, while guests also enjoy the tranquil signature Eforea Spa and a fully equipped gym.
 On-site event venues include 12 meeting rooms, a divisible ballroom and a terrace with panoramic ocean views that can host up to 800 people.

 • With a design inspired by traditional dhow boats, the recently launched W Dubai – Mina Seyahi is a new architectural icon with 318 elegant rooms and suites overlooking the Arabian Gulf.
 Guests can linger in the lobby with expansive views of the Marina or spend afternoons soaking in the infinity pool and lavish BAR-B spa.
 A host of restaurants includes Ginger Moon, an urban beach-club experience.
 The hotel has four event spaces, the largest of which can host 150 guests.